 If the answer to all of the above is yes, then the wronged spouse may be entitled to significant financial damages.
 The relationship in question does not even have to be sexual in nature.
 In North Carolina, alienation of affection claims have succeeded in cases in which the spouse and the person causing the alienation were not even lovers.

 This law is one reason an adulterous affair can turn a divorce case on its head.
 Even if they do not intend to sue, a party in a divorce may use the threat of an alienation of affection suit to gain an advantage in divorce negotiations.
 This may compel the cheating spouse to give ground in matters such as property division and spousal support.
 If your marriage ended due to an extramarital affair, and you feel such a lawsuit may enter the equation, it is important to consult with an attorney who is knowledgeable in these matters.

 Trusted Guidance For Any Divorce Matter

-The lawyers at Parsons Law are prepared to handle the most sensitive and contentious divorce cases, including those in which adultery and other wrongdoing contributed to the fracture of the marriage.
-To learn more, and to schedule a confidential consultation with an Asheville divorce lawyer, please contact us online or by telephone at 828-600-7499 or by filling out the online request form.
+The attorneys at Parsons Law are prepared to handle the most sensitive and contentious divorce cases, including those in which adultery and other wrongdoings that contributed to the fracture of the marriage.
+To learn more, and to schedule a confidential consultation with an Asheville divorce lawyer, please contact our office by telephone at 828-600-7499 or by filling out the online request form.